allanchua101/sana/doc-website/full-service-analysis.md

 ## Lambda Functions

-`sana lambda` is used to run all analysis supported by sana.
+`sana lambda` is used to run all Lambda-specific analysis supported by sana.

 ```sh
 $ sana lambda